Vivo money laundering case: Delhi HC allows companies to operate bank accounts

 Justice Yashwant Varma after hearing the submissions of the counsels for the petitioner and Enforcement Directorate (ED) granted relief to them subject to certain conditions to be followed by the petitioners including maintaining the amount in question in the bank account on the day of freezing.

-The bench directed the ED to permit the petitioner 48 hours to operate their bank accounts.
+The bench directed the ED to permit the petitioner within 48 hours to operate their bank accounts.

+Today the bench directed It is further observed that the exercise which the Enforcement Directorate is required to undertake in terms of paragraph 6 of the directions given earlier extracted hereinabove shall be completed with expedition and preferably within a period of forty-eight (48) hours.

+The Court had observed in the order of August 8, 2022, that it shall be open to the Directorate to duly verify that all the petitioners maintain balances as were standing to the credit of the respective accounts on the date of seizure and that those balances are retained and preserved at all times during the pendency of proceedings before the Adjudicating Authority.
+All the petitioners shall also furnish to the Enforcement Directorate all details of remittances that may be made from the concerned bank accounts every 48 hours.

 The 12 companies have moved the High Court through advocate Rajiv Mohan seeking de-freezing of their bank accounts.